For DonorsFor Applicants

 Virginia Tech Carilion School

-Nestled in Roanoke, the Virginia Tech Carilion School of Medicine is a relatively new addition to the Virginia medical education landscape.
-Established in 2007, it has quickly gained recognition for its innovative medical education approach focused on patient-centered care and interprofessional collaboration from day one.
+Nestled in Roanoke, the Virginia Tech Carilion School of Medicine at the Virginia Polytechnic Institute is a relatively new addition to the Virginia medical education landscape.
+Established in 2007, it has quickly gained recognition for its innovative approach to medical education that is focused on patient-centered care and interprofessional collaboration from day one.
 The curriculum at Virginia Tech Carilion School seamlessly integrates clinical experiences, enabling students to work directly with patients early in their education.

-Academic Programs: This medical school offers a unique MD program that focuses on patient-centered care and interprofessional collaboration.
+Academic Programs: This medical school offers a unique MD program known for its focus on patient-centered care and interprofessional collaboration.
 The curriculum integrates clinical experience from the very beginning, allowing students to work directly with patients early in their education.

 Interprofessional Education: The school's emphasis on interprofessional education fosters collaboration among future healthcare professionals, ensuring that graduates are well-prepared to work as part of a healthcare team.